rizinorg/book/src/analysis/code_analysis.md

 ## Configuration

-Rizin allows to change the behavior of almost any analysis stages or commands.
+Rizin allows changing the behavior of almost any analysis stages or commands.
-There are different kinds of the configuration options:
+There are different kinds of configuration options:

 - Flow control
 - Basic blocks control
 - References control
 - IO/Ranges
 - Jump tables analysis control
- - Platform/target specific options
+- Platform/target-specific options

 ### Control flow configuration

-Two most commonly used options for changing the behavior of control flow analysis in rizin are `analysis.hasnext` and `analysis.jmp.after`.
+The two most commonly used options for changing the behavior of control flow analysis in rizin are `analysis.hasnext` and `analysis.jmp.after`.
 The first one allows forcing rizin to continue the analysis after the end of the function, even if the next chunk of the code wasn't called anywhere, thus analyzing all of the available functions.
 The latter one allows forcing rizin to continue